top of page

 0

-Trump’s New 5% Remittance Tax: A new tax proposal in the United States has triggered concern among thousands of Indian professionals living and working there.
-The Trump-backed legislation seeks to impose a 5% tax on all remittances sent to foreign countries by non-US citizens—including those on H-1B, H-2A visas, and even Green Card holders.
+A new tax proposal in the United States has raised concerns among many Indian professionals living and working there.
+The Trump-backed legislation aims to impose a 5% tax on all remittances sent to foreign countries by non-US citizens.
+This includes individuals on H-1B, H-2A visas, and even Green Card holders.

-As experts in NRI taxation, income tax filing, and cross-border financial regulations, SS Auditors is breaking down what this means for you—and how you can plan better to protect your hard-earned income.
+At SS Auditors, experts in NRI taxation, income tax filing, and cross-border financial regulations, we break down what this means for you.
+Our goal is to help you better plan and protect your hard-earned income.

 📌 What Is the New US Remittance Tax?

 On May 12, 2025, the US House of Representatives introduced a legislative package called "The One Big Beautiful Bill."
-One key provision?
-A 5% excise tax on money transfers (remittances) sent abroad by non-US citizens.
+A key provision is a 5% excise tax on money transfers (remittances) sent abroad by non-US citizens.
+This will impact:

-• International workers on temporary or permanent status
+• International workers on temporary or permanent visas.

 How Will It Affect You?

-If this bill becomes law, sending $1,000 to India would cost an additional $50 in remittance tax.
-This could reduce the amount Indian families receive—or force senders to pay more to maintain the same level of support.
+This bill could have serious consequences.
+If enacted, sending $1,000 to India would cost an additional $50 in remittance tax.
+This increase could significantly reduce the amount of money that Indian families receive.
+Alternatively, it may force senders to pay more to maintain their usual level of support.

 💸 Why Should Indian Professionals in the US Be Worried?

-India is the largest recipient of international remittances, receiving $129 billion in 2024, with 28% of those funds coming directly from the United States.
-A tax like this could cause:
+India stands as the largest recipient of international remittances, receiving $129 billion in 2024, with 28% of that amount coming directly from the United States.
+A tax like this could result in:

-• A possible decline in the Indian rupee’s value
+• A potential decline in the Indian rupee’s value.

-At SS Auditors, we help clients optimize their tax strategies both in India and abroad.
-If you're impacted, consider speaking with our team for financial planning that keeps you protected.
+At SS Auditors, we assist clients in optimizing their tax strategies both in India and internationally.
+If this bill affects you, consider consulting our team for financial planning that prioritizes your interests.

 According to the Global Trade Research Initiative (GTRI):

-• The Reserve Bank of India (RBI) may be forced to intervene more frequently to stabilize the currency.
+• The Reserve Bank of India (RBI) might need to intervene frequently to stabilize the currency.

-This decline directly affects millions of households in states like Kerala, Uttar Pradesh, and Bihar, where remittances support education, healthcare, and housing.
+This decline would have direct ramifications for millions of households in states like Kerala, Uttar Pradesh, and Bihar, where remittances are vital for supporting education, healthcare, and housing.

 🛑 Double Taxation?
 Experts Raise Red Flags

-If you’re concerned about double taxation and your compliance in both India and the US, book a consultation with our experts in international taxation.
+If you're worried about double taxation and compliance with regulations in both India and the US, please book a consultation with our international taxation experts.

 🧠 What Can You Do?

-If you are an Indian professional in the US—or have family there—here’s what you can do now:
+If you are an Indian professional residing in the US—or have family there—take proactive steps now.
+Here’s how you can prepare:

-1. Evaluate your remittance plans and factor in a potential 5% tax.
+1. Evaluate your remittance plans to consider the 5% tax.

-2. Consult a financial advisor to restructure your income and expenses.
+2. Consult a financial advisor for guidance on restructuring your income and expenses.

 3. Ensure compliance with Indian tax regulations to avoid penalties on foreign income.